Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Januari 2025 16.20.15 UTC
+- WIB: Sabtu, 11 Januari 2025 16.22.40 UTC
-- WITA: Sabtu, 11 Januari 2025 17.20.15 UTC
+- WITA: Sabtu, 11 Januari 2025 17.22.40 UTC
-- WIT: Sabtu, 11 Januari 2025 18.20.15 UTC
+- WIT: Sabtu, 11 Januari 2025 18.22.40 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: inspirational
+Kategori: technology